Town Square Project Highlights

 Working with RDA Executive Director Kristen Fish-Peterson and Tom Rogers of the SmithGroup, the Town Square Design Steering Committee is excited by the opportunities the new town square will offer Watertown.
 Concerts, a farmers' market, family fun time activities, the list goes on and on.

-The town square is scheduled to open Fall 2021.
+The town square is scheduled to open in 2022.

 Unveiling of the Town Square Design Meeting

 Speaking to a full house, Tom Rogers, Principal, Studio Leader with the SmithGroup presents features of the new town square to the public at the unveiling of the town square design.